HeinrichHartmann/HeinrichHartmann.github.io/_posts/2018-09-04-From-Academia-to-Data-Science.md

 Contribute to open source projects.
 There are many ways to get in touch!

-## Acknowledgements

-Thanks to [Kevin Lin](https://twitter.com/quasicoherence), [Max Pumperla](https://twitter.com/maxpumperla) and [Thiago de Faria](https://twitter.com/thiagoavadore) for inspiration and feedback to earlier versions of this writeup.

 ## Conclusion

 In my opinion Data Science presents an attractive opportunity for academics in the STEM fields.